Amber Alert Initial Reporting Form

 - It encourages participation between natural adversaries, law enforcement, and media by drawing on their inherent strengths

 - It promotes accountability by creating the foundation of a comprehensive missing child protocol

 - It is an effective time critical response to kidnappers who can disappear with children at the rate of a mile per minute

 - It sends a powerful message to anyone who may have a propensity to abduct a child that Mississippi cares about and protects our children

 Looking for Enhancements

 It was discovered that there is a requirement to set up a method by which the public can forward information to the MHP in the event of a sighting.
 Through BellSouth, an “800” number was established directly into the Patrol’s Emergency Operations Center at DPS Headquarters to get tips and other important information to investigators.
-Once that information is received by DPS, it can be forwarded on to the area of the state where the child and suspect were last seen.
+Once DPS receives that information, it can be forwarded to the area of the state where the child and suspect were last seen.

 As technology advanced, dissemination of the Emergency Alert System message began using a web-based system that incorporated satellite technology for increased reliability and expediency.

 Meanwhile, criteria were being formulated that must be met before the activation of the Amber Alert will take place.
 First, the age of 17-year-old and younger was established as the first criterion (a vulnerable adult will also qualify).
 Furthermore, there must be a threat of imminent danger to qualify for Amber activation.
 Finally, there must be credible descriptions of the abductor, the child taken, and the escape vehicle.
 If any of these criteria are not met, it was decided that the case will be returned to the local level, where law enforcement agencies will pursue it as they would any other missing person report.